-As part of the implementation of the Lake Illawarra Coastal Management Program, Wollongong and Shellharbour City Councils have also begun a catchment water quality program.
-This program will capture baseline water quality monitoring data for the catchment, including from wet weather events for a number of environmentally and aesthetically important urban and rural creeks within the Lake Illawarra catchment.
-This data will inform us in understanding inputs into the lake and in current and future environmental management and monitoring programs.
+As part of the implementation of the Lake Illawarra Coastal Management Program, Wollongong and Shellharbour City Councils implementing a catchment water quality and ecological health program.
+This program captures baseline water quality monitoring data for the catchment, including from wet weather events for a number of environmentally and aesthetically important urban and rural creeks within the Lake Illawarra catchment.
+The program is also sampling macroinvertebrates and benthic diatoms to give an indication of the ecological health of these creeks, This data will inform us in understanding inputs into the lake and in current and future environmental management and monitoring programs.